tadosappo/nasskan/README.md

 ```

 ### if
-Nasskan has to know that which remapping rules are for which keyboard.
-In order to do that, nasskan uses so-called udev device properties.
+Nasskan has to know which keyboard the remapping rules is for.
+In order to do that, nasskan uses udev device properties.
 You can check your keyboard's device properties by `udevadm info /dev/input/<your keyboard's device file>`.
-I recommend that you write ID_VENDOR_ID and ID_MODEL_ID in the configuration but writing other properties should be fine.
+I recommend that you write your keyboard's ID_VENDOR_ID and ID_MODEL_ID in `if` section. but writing other properties should be fine.

 You can check your keyboard's device file by `libinput list-devices`.